 The air in the hyperbaric chamber is rich in oxygen, making it highly flammable.
-As such, it is prohibited to wear clothing that can produce static electricity, such as synthetic, woollen or silk clothing.
-In addition, all electronic appliances, lighters, matches, chemical heaters and oil-based makeup are strictly prohibited.
+As such, it is prohibited to wear clothing that can produce static electricity, such as synthetic, woolen, or silk clothing.
+In addition, all electronic appliances, lighters, matches, chemical heaters, and oil-based makeup are strictly prohibited.

 How does oxygen therapy affect our bodies?

 Raising the oxygen level in the body has a vital effect on it and can do the following:

 - Encourage the creation of new blood vessels

 - Reduce swelling